 Ian is one of the speakers who will appear at the Search Engine Strategies Conference in China later this month.
 I don’t know if it will come up at the sessions there, but those simplified Chinese characters pose some interesting challenges to the search engines.
-I posted about a couple of patent applications from Google on Chinese characters last December.
+For example, I posted about a couple of patent applications from Google on Chinese characters last December.

 Google has released another patent application involving Chinese characters in search queries: Fault-tolerant romanized input method for non-roman characters